 Lake Shore Management – The Essentials

 One common problem among all lake shore owners is that of weed management.
 Not only can the aquatic weeds clog up and potentially damage a boat’s motor, but quite frequently they are an unpleasant sight and a nuisance in any swimming area.
-Also, the build-up of algae (ie “pond scum”) can lead to a foul smelling environment and render a swimming area unusable.
-Some lake weeds can even create very dense mats on the surface of a lake that boating through them becomes impossible.
+Additionally, the build-up of algae can lead to a foul smelling environment and render a swimming area unusable.
+Some lake weeds can even create very dense mats on the surface that boating through them becomes impossible.

 Invasive weed species need to be taken seriously and therefore weed management and awareness is a necessity for all lake users.
 Many lake weeds are capable of seriously inhibiting recreational lake activities such as boating, fishing, and swimming.
 The most important thing that boaters must do to prevent the spread of these plants is to always remember to drain their boat’s live well and to check to make sure that their boat is not carrying any weeds from one lake to another.